3 Cr. (Hrs.:3 Lec.)

 ESOF 486 and 487 must be taken in sequence.
 In unusual personal circumstances 487 may be taken the next year after taking 486.
 (2nd)

-E3.
-The student should be able to write and carry out the tasks defined in any of the following Montana Tech Methods standards software development documents: a Small Module Development Sheet(ESOF 322), a Software Requirements Specification, (from ESOF 328), a Software Design Description or a Software Test Plan/Report (from ESOF 326 or ESOF 411).
+E2.
+The student should be able to write software development documents: a Software Requirements Specification (from ESOF 328), a Software Design Description and a Software Test Plan/Report (from ESOF 326 or ESOF 411).